• Skip to primary navigation

 This post contains affiliate links.
 To read my full disclosure policy, click here.

-Because I painted a granite countertop, some of my prep work may have been different than will be required for those painting countertops made of different materials.
+Because I painted a granite countertop, some of my prep work may have been different from what will be required for those painting countertops made of different materials.

 In my experience, the key to painting a granite countertop is in the prep work and in the sealer.
 Because of that, it’s important to pay special attention to these steps!